TRANSCOTLAND Self-guided Holidays

 Travel Information:

 Start: Pitlochry is about 2 hours north of Edinburgh & Glasgow by bus or train.
-Alternatively, we can arrange transfers from either airports to Pitlochry (about £85 - £100).

 NOTES:

-What's included - the price includes baggage transfer each day and the hire of good quality bikes and helmets.
-For the road based tour we recommend hybrid 'trail' bikes, but we can provide mountain-bikes if you prefer to take some or all of the off-road options.
-If you want to use your own bikes and helmets on the tour take £60 per person off the price.
-If you do not wish to stay in Pitlochry for a second night at the end of the tour, take £30 per person off the price.
-(It is easy to ride from Kinloch Rannoch to Pitlochry in the morning and then take a mid afternoon bus or train south to Edinburgh or Glasgow).
+What's included - the price includes baggage transfer each day - if you don't plan to use your own bikes, bikes are available for hire in Pitlochry from Escape Route.
+For the road based tour we recommend hybrid 'trail' bikes.
+If you do not wish to stay in Pitlochry for a second night at the end of the tour, take �30 per person off the price.
+(It is easy to ride from Kinloch Rannoch to Pitlochry in the morning and then take a mid-afternoon bus or train south to Edinburgh or Glasgow).

 Accommodation is based in friendly B&B's and guest houses, in ensuite rooms where possible (usually on all the nights).